Record of Lodoss War: Novels

 Mizuno's novelizations were published by Kadokawa Shoten between 1988 and 1993, and followed by two collections of short stories in 1995, High Elf Forest: Deedlit's Tale and The Black Knight, all with illustrations done by Izubuchi.
 The Black Knight was re-released in 1998, with illustrations by Masato Natsumoto.
-The first volume of the novelizations, The Grey Witch, was published in English by Seven Seas Entertainment in 2018.
+The first volume of the novelizations, The Grey Witch, was published in English by Seven Seas Entertainment in 2017, with an audiobook released in 2025.